iprafols/SQUEzE/README.md

 The package provides the file `format_lines.py´ with the instructions to properly create this object.
 It is a modifyiable working example.

-3. Formatting svms (optional):

-The `svms` variable sets the lines that will be included in each of the SVM instances that will be used to determine the probability of the candidate being a quasar.
-For SQUEzE to use a value different from the default, it needs to be formatted as a dictionary contianing arrays of names, and saved into a pkl file (python binary).
-The package provides the file `format_svms.py´ with the instructions to properly create this object.
-It is a modifyiable working example.

 ### Usage in training mode

 run